Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Dealing with empty hooks

 Maximum likelihood estimators are asymptotically unbiased and the covariance matrix is the inverse of the Fisher Information Matrix \citep{Severini00}.
 If the total number of hooks $N$ is large enough, the joint distributions of these estimators can be approximated by a Multivariate Normal distribution.
 Asymptotically the covariance matrix for MEM1 is given by:

 and for MEM2 by

-The result proposed by \cite{Rothschild67} concerning the asymptotic variance for the simple version of MEM with $p_T=p_{NT}=0$ should be the same replacing $p$ or $p_{NT}$ by 0 in the above formula.
+The result given by \cite{Rothschild67} concerning the asymptotic variance for the simple version of MEM with $p_T=p_{NT}=0$ should be the same replacing, $p$ or $p_{NT}$ with 0 in the above formulae.
 Nevertheless, the two formulas are not compatible even if the estimators are.
 We suspect a mistake in the formula proposed by \cite{Rothschild67}.